theCompanyDream/strapi-supergpt/README.md

 - Goto `Settings` -> `ChatGPT -> Configuration` in the sidebar.
 - On the configiration page, Enter All the fields.
 - Click on Save to save the configuration.

-## RoadMap

-- Custom [Field](https://docs.strapi.io/dev-docs/custom-fields#:~:text=☑%EF%B8%8F%20Prerequisites-,Registering%20a%20custom%20field%20through%20a%20plugin%20requires%20creating%20and,method%20on%20the%20StrapiApp%20instance.) that generates content.
-- Click ChatGPT plugin in plugin section of the sidebar.
-- Save chat's that it has with client
-- Add voice to models

 ## 📖 Testing the plugin